ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-09-flask-redis-celery-mcdo.md

 5. The LED displays this change, and the customer sees that his order is now done preparing.
 He takes his order and goes on his merry way!

+So far we've familiarized ourselves with the concept of a task queue and how it plays out within the context of our favorite fastfood restaurant.
 Now, let's step-out of Mcdonalds and start seeing these components in a more abstracted manner.

 ## Stepping-out of Mcdonalds